 The original FasciaBlaster is the most popular model – the one that started it all.
 It is a rod, about two feet long, with handle grips on the ends and a series of four nubby claws lined up along the center of the device.
 You rub it all over your body, massaging yourself and applying pressure to dig those claws deeper into your body to break up the fascia tissue that lies between your skin and your muscles.
 By applying more pressure, you can work deep into your muscles to give yourself a deep tissue massage and initiate great improvements in your body.

 It’s also important to note that this isn’t a weight-loss belt like the Belly Burner or a wrap like It Works Body Wrap, it’s more of a “massage therapy.”
 Let’s see what the research has to say about this kind of massage and its potential benefits:

-FasciaBlaster currently has a BBB rating of C+, with 2.5 stars based on an average of 32 reviews.
+FasciaBlaster is currently not accredited by the BBB, with 2.31 stars based on an average of 32 reviews.

 Scroll below for one of the best products we’ve seen over the last year.

 There are a variety of models now available in different sizes and costs.
 Ashley Black Guru sells massage oil so that the FasciaBlaster glides smoothly across your skin without tearing it up.
 She also sells a post-blasting cream to soothe the skin after a self-massage session and, as if that’s not enough, there are Ashley Black T-shirts on sale for all those diehard fans who want to spread the word.